-All of the management scenarios presented in Table 4-5, with the exception of T-3, use integrated planning with the use of NPS management to the maximum extent practicable through an optimization approach.
+All of the management scenarios presented in Table 4-5, with the exception of T-3, use integrated planning with the use of optimized sizing of NPS management controls through an optimization approach.
 The T-3 scenario does not include an optimization approach and selection is not based on the greatest unit cost efficiency.
 Instead for the T-3 it assumes stormwater management will be conducted on all areas with no flexibility on sizing.
-Due to this, the cost of NPS controls for the T-3 scenario are 90% more (\$65.3 million), significantly increasing the cost for implementation of this scenario.
+Due to this, the cost of NPS controls for the T-3 scenario are 60% more (\$65.3 million more than IP-3), significantly increasing the cost for implementation of this scenario.